openstack/manila/doc/source/devref/glusterfs_native_driver.rst

 Network Approach
 ----------------

-L3 connectivity between the storage backend and the host running the Manila share service should exist.
+L3 connectivity between the storage backend and the host running the manila share service should exist.

 Supported shared filesystems